 - Local anaesthesia should be used where possible.
 To reduce the pain of this injection, a fine-gauge needle should be used and the local anaesthetic agent warmed to approximately 37°.

 - A minimally invasive approach is advised.
 This is also referred to as a no-scalpel approach; however, the Faculty of Sexual and Reproductive Healthcare (FSRH) guidelines take this to mean a procedure where the opening in the scrotal skin is less than 10 mm in diameter, and any surgical instrument may be used (including a scalpel).
-Cochrane reviews have shown this method results in fewer early complications and a shorter operation time.
+Cochrane reviews (not yet updated) have shown this method results in fewer early complications and a shorter operation time.

 - The vas deferens is exposed and isolated.
 The lumen is occluded and the vas deferens is then divided.
 There may or may not be a part of the vas deferens excised.
 Various methods are used for occlusion such as: